|

 The more seeds you plant, the more chances of reaping a big

-principle as well in business.
-If
+This is a sales principle as well in business.

-you have in making a sale.
-Paul
+chances you have in making a sale.

 says that “each man should give according to what he had decided in his